fixflex/backend/README.md

 - [ ] `Tasker Performance Metrics`: Provides taskers with performance metrics, analytics, and insights to help them improve their services and grow their businesses.
 - [ ] `Third-Party API Integration`: Integrates third-party APIs such as Twilio, or Mailgun to enhance functionality and provide additional features.

+# Architecture 🏗️

+The backend of `fixflex` follows a modular, scalable, and maintainable architecture, leveraging TypeScript, Express.js, and MongoDB.
+The architecture is designed to ensure code reusability, separation of concerns, and scalability to accommodate future growth and changes in the application's requirements.

+## Model-View-Controller (MVC) Pattern 🌐

+The backend architecture of `fixflex` follows the Model-View-Controller (MVC) pattern, which divides the application into three main components:

+- `Models`: Represents the data structure of the application, interacts with the database using Mongoose, and defines the schema for each resource.
+- `Controllers`: Processes incoming requests, interacts with services, and returns responses to clients.
+- `Routes`: Defines the API endpoints, maps HTTP methods to controller actions, and provides a standardized interface for clients to interact with the application.

+## Data Access Object (DAO) Pattern 💾

+The backend architecture of `fixflex` employs the Data Access Object (DAO) pattern to separate the data access logic from the business logic.
+The DAO pattern encapsulates the database operations for each resource into a separate file, providing a clean and modular structure for managing data access.

+## Data Transfer Object (DTO) Pattern 📦

+The backend architecture of `fixflex` uses Data Transfer Objects (DTOs) to transfer data between layers and components.
+DTOs define the structure of data exchanged between the client and server, ensuring consistency and type safety throughout the application.

+## Service Layer 🛠️

+The backend architecture of `fixflex` includes a service layer that encapsulates the business logic of the application, interacts with the data access layer, and provides a centralized interface for controllers to access application functionality.
+The service layer helps maintain separation of concerns, improves code reusability, and facilitates testing and debugging.

+## Middleware 🚪

+The backend architecture of `fixflex` includes middleware functions that intercept incoming requests, perform actions, and pass control to the next middleware or route handler.
+Middleware functions are used for tasks such as authentication, error handling, logging, input validation, and more, providing a modular and extensible architecture for managing request processing.

+## Dependency Injection 🔄

+The backend architecture of `fixflex` employs dependency injection using the tsyringe package to manage component dependencies and improve code maintainability, flexibility, and testability.
+Dependency injection helps decouple components, promote code reuse, and facilitate the implementation of inversion of control (IoC) principles.

+## RESTful API Design 📐

+The API design for `fixflex` follows RESTful principles, with clear and predictable URL structures, HTTP methods, and status codes.
+The API endpoints are organized into resource-based routes, with each route corresponding to a specific resource or entity in the system.
+The API design includes the following key features:

+- `Resource-Based Routes`: Organizes API endpoints into resource-based routes such as /users, /tasks, /taskers, /offers, /reviews, /categories, and /coupons.
+- `CRUD Operations`: Implements Create, Read, Update, and Delete operations for all resources using HTTP methods such as GET, POST, PUT, PATCH, and DELETE.
+- `Pagination and Filtering`: Supports pagination and filtering for listing resources, allowing users to limit the number of results and filter based on specific criteria.
+- `Search and Sorting`: Allows users to search for resources based on keywords, categories, locations, and other criteria, enhancing resource discovery.
+- `Error Handling`: Provides informative error messages, status codes, and error responses to help clients understand and handle errors effectively.

+## Modular Structure 🧩

+- **Controllers**: Handle incoming requests, process data, and send responses to clients.
+- **Services**: Contain business logic, interact with the database, and perform operations on data.
+- **Models**: Define data structures and schemas for MongoDB collections using Mongoose.
+- **Routes**: Define API endpoints, route requests to controllers, and handle HTTP methods.
+- **Middleware**: Implement custom middleware functions for authentication, validation, error handling, etc.
+- **Exceptions**: Define custom exception classes to handle errors and exceptions in the application.
+- **Helpers**: Contain utility functions, helper classes, and third-party integrations to assist with common tasks.
+- **Config**: Store configuration settings, environment variables, and validation rules.
+- **DB**: Contain data access objects (DAOs) to interact with the MongoDB database.
+- **Docs**: Define Swagger documentation files for API endpoints and models.
+- **DTOs**: Define data transfer objects (DTOs) to transfer data between layers and components.
+- **Interfaces**: Define TypeScript interfaces for data structures, models, and API requests and responses.
+- **Middlewares**: Implement custom middleware functions for authentication, validation, error handling, etc.
+- **Routes**: Define API endpoints, route requests to controllers, and handle HTTP methods.
+- **Services**: Contain business logic, interact with the database, and perform operations on data.
+- **Sockets**: Implement real-time communication between clients and servers using WebSockets.
+- **Types**: Define custom TypeScript types, interfaces, and declarations for better type safety and code quality.

+## Database Schema 📊

+The database schema for `fixflex` consists of the following collections:

+- `Users`: Stores user information such as name, email, phone number, password, role, profile picture, and verification status.
+- `Taskers`: Stores tasker information such as user ID, description, skills, qualifications, availability, ratings, and earnings.
+- `Tasks`: Stores task information such as user ID, title, description, category, location, status, budget, images, and timestamps.
+- `Categories`: Stores category information such as name, description, parent category, and subcategories.
+- `Coupons`: Stores coupon information such as code, discount amount, expiry date, and usage limit.
+- `Offers`: Stores offer information such as task ID, tasker ID, amount, status, and timestamps.
+- `Reviews`: Stores review information such as task ID, tasker ID, user ID, rating, comment, and timestamps.
+- `Chats`: Stores chat information such as user IDs, task ID, tasker ID, and timestamps.
+- `Messages`: Stores message information such as chat ID, user ID, tasker ID, content, and timestamps.
+- `Transactions`: Stores transaction information such as user ID, tasker ID, amount, type, status, and timestamps.

 # API Documentation 📖

 The API documentation for `fixflex` is available using Swagger UI.
 You can access the API documentation by visiting the following URL: